steveaq/steveaq.github.io/_posts/2022-03-05-FBREF-Data-Scraping-Walk-Through-pt1.md

 ---
 layout: post
-title: 'FBREF Data Scraping Walkthough pt.1'
+title: FBREF Data Scraping Walk Through pt1
-subtitle: 'Overview of the data sources currently available for all levels'
+subtitle: Step-by-step guide to scraping football data from FBREF
 description: >-
-  1st Part of a 3 part post going through the basics of writing some simple applications & functions to get high quality player & team data.
+  This post presents a comprehensive tutorial on scraping football data from FBREF.
+Part 1 covers the basics of web scraping and provides a step-by-step walkthrough to extract football data using Python.
+Start harnessing the power of FBREF data for your analyses!
 image: >-
   https://pbs.twimg.com/media/FTiJzEsWUAIJ9Hp?format=jpg&name=small
 optimized_image: >-